Samsursekh/Placement-Practice/React-theory question.md

 - It can directly update HTML
 - Creates a new DOM if the element     updates.
+- DOM manipulation is very expensive
+- There is too much memory wastage
+- It updates Slow
+- It represents the Ul of your application
+- It allows us to directly target any  specific node (HTML element)

 # Virtual Dom